Social Impact Staff Retention Project

-Launched in late-2023, the inaugural Social Impact Staff Retention survey collected data on nonprofit worker engagement.
-Respondents were asked whether they are seeking new jobs (or will be over the next year), whether they are not, and why.
-Details were also collected about tenure, scope of work, and whether job seekers plan to stay in the nonprofit sector or look to other fields.
+Launched in 2024, the Social Impact Staff Retention research project (SISR) collects data on nonprofit worker engagement.
+Respondents are asked whether they are seeking new jobs (or will be over the next year), whether they are not, and why.
+Details are also collected about tenure, scope of work, and whether job seekers plan to stay in the nonprofit sector or look to other fields.

 Infographic